 Event logs recording all actions performed by Player can help Intuiface Support troubleshoot issues should something with Player go wrong.
 These logs are accessible via the Event Logs tab.
 These logs can be filtered based on date range and event type, then downloaded to an Excel file for sharing with Support.

-NOTE: Dates and times are specified using either UTC or local Player time. in UTC time.
+- Dates and times are specified using either UTC or local Player time.

 Expired Player licenses can be renewed by selecting the "Resume subscription" option located next to the license key in the Player Details panel.
 This feature enables you to target the specific device(s) on which you'd like to reactivate a license.
 A subscription can be renewed even if the device is offline.